WebbEthan/MatchmakingServerBase-TCP-UDP-/ReadMe.txt

-This program allow anyone to create a server of any network typology
+This package allows anyone to create a server of any network typology
 -----------------------------------------------------------------------
 Settup
     Create a Matchtype --- (use the MSGMatch as an example)